toasted-nutbread/yomichan/README.md

 *   Individual icons will appear grayed out if a flashcard cannot be created for the current definition (e.g. it already exists in the deck).
 *   If all of the buttons appear grayed out, then you should double-check your deck and model configuration settings.
-*   If no icons appear at all, please make sure that Anki is running in the background and that [AnkiConnect](https://foosoft.net/projects/anki-connect) has been installed.
+*   If no icons appear at all, make sure that Anki is running in the background and that [AnkiConnect](https://foosoft.net/projects/anki-connect) has been installed.

 ## Keyboard Shortcuts ##